WaydeHerman/Expected_Goals/README.md

    The scores for each model may be inspected using the `Results.ipynb` notebook.
 These scores along with the calibration curves for each model, stored in `Results`, are used to determine which model to use for prediction.
+Calibration curves are plots of the relative frequency between the target and the predictions.
+These are plotted above the distribution of the prediction frequences to determine which frequencies are the most important.

    ![example calibration curve](/Results/55_regular_RandomForestClassifier_False.png "Example Calibration Curve")